|Illustration by the talented Nina Paley|

 Follow in Vishnu's footsteps; manifest each avatar in its place, and discover the unspoken truth, the hidden and secret knowledge of Kalki for yourself.
 Indeed, move beyond belief in things like separate times, and spaces separated by distance, reality is both tangible and may be fully explored: you are an explorer, this is your purpose, exploration.
 This is not to say that they cannot be explained or expressed, only that the path leading to them is full of wonders which you will find words inadequate for - and as you will find, as with any Tirtha, pilgrimage, the journey (Yatra) is as important as the destination.

-Seek the celestial weapons your past and future selves hold for yourself; take joy in your being, disgusting as it may seem to you - and and destroy your own criminality; take Yajnavalkya for your personal Priest, study the secret knowledge and bring an end to the Vedas to restore your Dharma.
+Seek the magical weapons your past and future selves hold for yourself; take joy in your being, disgusting as it may seem to you - and and destroy your own criminality; take Yajnavalkya for your personal Priest, study the secret knowledge and bring an end to the Vedas to restore your Dharma.
 Then, like Kalki, you will have transformed your former criminality to become your vehicle.
 Upon this white horse, you can ride forth from Shambhala with your flaming sword held high, to free the world, to rescue the gods and all the beings from their Karma!

 Kalki's name connotes "wrong," a "filth" or "paste," "fecal odor," "dirty," "deceitful," like what is found at the bottom of a sick, tepid pool of water - someone you "would not associate with."
 On such a journey as is required of you, you will become filthy and roadworn and weary.
+Can you remain boisterous, and ever-loving?

-But it is a journey not only worth taking, but one which you must take: do not ever forget, victory in Yoga is your birthright.
+It is a journey not only worth taking, but one which you must take: do not ever forget, victory in Yoga is your birthright.
 Now is the time to lay claim to what is yours.
 Success, Yogi!